Bereavement Leave in Ontario (2025) | ESA Rules, Paid Leave & Employee Rights

 - Yes.
 You can take bereavement leave for the death of a biological, step, or foster grandparent

-👉 Can I Take Bereavement Leave For My Father-In-Law?
+👉 Can I Take Bereavement Leave For My In-Laws?

 - Yes.
-Ontario’s ESA includes parents of your spouse, which means you can take leave for a father-in-law or mother-in-law.
+The ESA includes the parents of your spouse, so leave applies to a father-in-law or mother-in-law.

 👉 What About Aunts or Uncles?

 - Yes.
-You can take one day immediately and another later, depending on your needs.
-You must take the leave within a reasonable timeframe after the death.
+You can take one day immediately and another later, as long as it’s within a reasonable time after the death.

 👉 Does My Employer Have to Pay Me for Bereavement Leave?